A FractalWeb.App Microsite

 With conventional technology, the storage alone would quickly create the world’s largest data collection – for just one or two states!

-Fractal technology is very different – because it does not use the current, conventional tech stack.
+Fractal technology is different – because it does not use the current, conventional tech stack.

 Fractal technology reduces the storage alone by 90%.
 Fractal analysis is already doing these type of comparisons for some states with over 45 snapshots.
 Performance does not suffer as the size explodes because of truly distributed computing.